lluppesms/azdo.build.agents/README.md

 An alternative method is to create your own custom build agents, which you can host on your own desktop or in an Azure Container Apps environment.

-This repo will walk you through the process of creating your own custom Azure Devops Build Runners.
+This will walk you through the process of creating your own custom Azure Devops Build Runners.
 You can create them in one of two ways, depending on your use case:

 * [Use Azure Container Apps as the build agent](./aca-runner/README.md)
 * [Use your own desktop as the build agent](./desktop-runner/README.md)